fjaguero/site/_posts/2021-02-02-my-2020-annual-review.markdown

 **I am considering formal education for my PM role.** Specially to strengthen the strategy and business side of this role.

-**Improve my K8s knowledge.** It might not be useful in another company, but while we don’t have another dedicated dev., I think it would be important to understand such a critical component from our infrastructure.
+**Improve my K8s knowledge.** It might not be useful in another company, but while we don’t have another dedicated dev, I think it would be important to understand such a critical component from our infrastructure.

 ## Habits to break